peredurabefrog/phpSecureLogin/README.md

 - Logout button is on the securePage.html it closes the session and navigates back to index.html page.
 Logout sent for ProcessLogout.php

 - OtherAPI call works from securePage.
 Pressing  the "Trigger other API request" button sends a request for ProcessUserAction.php which forwards the request for anouther PHP with help of curl. (curl needs to be installed).
 The response message is going to be displayed under the button.
 The button press is with timestamp.
 You can check the pressed timesstamp in the response.

+In the configuration file you have to specify a folder for session tracking with cookies.
+PHP should have read and write permissions for it. (php/SessionFunction.php)